Defense asks to delay murder trial in Iowa student’s slaying

-IOWA CITY, Iowa (AP) - Defense lawyers for the man charged with killing University of Iowa student Mollie Tibbetts are asking a judge to delay his upcoming trial.
+IOWA CITY, Iowa (AP) - Defense lawyers for the man charged in the killing of University of Iowa student Mollie Tibbetts are asking a judge to delay his trial.

 Lawyers for Cristhian Bahena Rivera say they need to push back the Feb.
 4 trial date so that they have time to appeal a judge’s ruling that allowed key evidence to be used against their client.
 The Iowa Supreme Court will consider whether to take the appeal before trial.